KxSystems/kx-vscode/README.md

         1. Select 'Run' from the upper right of the editor.
 Using the dropdown next to the button you can choose to 'KX: Execute Entire File' or 'KX Execute Current Selection'.
             ![play dropdown](https://github.com/KxSystems/kx-vscode/blob/main/img/wortkbookplaydropdown.png)

-        1. Click the 'Run' button on the right hand side of the status bar.
+        1. Click the 'Run' button on the right-hand side of the status bar.
             ![status bar run ](https://github.com/KxSystems/kx-vscode/blob/main/img/workbookstatusbarrun.png)

         1. Right click and choose 'KX: Execute Entire File' from the menu.